Man0fTomorrow/FEBEconnection/README.md

 -cd into the server and run npm run dev

--cd in the may folder and run npm run dev
+-cd in the main folder and run npm run dev

 open the browser to visit the VITE site on localhost:5173